 PROBLEM CAUSE The Self-Cleaning cycle will not operate You have not set the Oven Selector and Oven Tempera- ture Control Knob to CLEAN.
 The range clock does not show the correct time of day.
 Reset clock.
 (See page 12.)
 The Lock Lever is not in the CLEAN position - all the way to the right.
-The Start Time Knob does not show the correct time of day or the knob is not all the way out. • The Stop Time Knob is not set ahead to the time you want the Self-Cleaning cycle to stop.
-See Step 3 in "Setting the controls" on page 24 for proper setting instructions.
+The Start Time Knob does not show the correct time of day or the knob is not all the way out.
+The Stop Time Knob is not set ahead to the time you want the Self-Cleaning cycle to stop.
+See Step 3 in "Setting the controls" on page 23 for proper setting instructions.
 Cooking results are not what you expected The range is not level.
 (See Installation Instructions.)
 The oven temperature seems too low or too high.
 See "Adjusting the oven temperature control" on page 14 to adjust oven temperature.
 You did not preheat the oven before baking (if called for in recipe).
-You are using a recipe that has never been tested or is not from a reliable source.
+The recipe you are using may need to be altered to improve the taste or appearance of the food.
 You are using a pan that is not the correct type or size.
 Refer to a reliable cookbook or recipe for recommended pan type and size.
 There is not enough air space around pan when baking.
 Allow 11⁄2 to 2 inches (4-5 cm) of air space on all sides of pan.
 There must be a minimum space of 1 inch.
 The cooking utensil is too large or too small for the surface unit being used.
 Pan should be the same size or slightly larger than the surface unit being used.

-If none of these items was causing your problem, see "Requesting Assistance or Service" on page 34.
+If none of these items was causing your problem, see "Requesting Assistance or Service" on page 33.